 • Follow the due eviction process as required by law.

-• Respond to maintenance issues in a timely manner.
+• Respond to maintenance issues or repairs in a timely manner.

-• Ensure the tenant lives in peace and quiet.
+• Respect tenant rights and ensure the tenant lives in peace and quiet.

 • Treat the tenant with respect and not discriminate against them on the basis of a protected class.